oneeve8/kobble-data/content/businessplannotes.md

 Furniture - The best pieces, and the best placement of your furniture for the size and shape of the room.
 Form - Arranging according to rules of style (rule of 3s, the height of pictures at eye level, aesthetic arrangement of pictures on a wall).
 Function - Placement of furniture and decor items according to the function of that piece.
 Flair - Adding your personal style to your decor and its arrangement.

 FINDING STYLE:

-Style: Setting, Personality, Lifestyle, Accentuate, Stuff, Heritage (SPLASH) SPLASH because you are making a splash with your awesome style!
+Style: Setting, Personality, Lifestyle, Accentuate, Stuff, Heritage (SPLASH).
+SPLASH because you are making a splash with your awesome style!

-S. etting- MAPS Mountains, Arid Deserts, Plains, Seaside
+S. etting- MAPS Mountains, Arid Deserts, Plains, Seaside.
-P. ersonality - MEET Modern, Earthy, Eccentric, Traditional
+P. ersonality - MEET Modern, Earthy, Eccentric, Traditional.
-L. ifestyle - PART - Provincial (Rural family house), Apartment (space constrained, or temporary), Rustic (Farm life, or very casual), Town (City Life)
+L. ifestyle - PART - Provincial (Rural family house), Apartment (space constrained, or temporary), Rustic (Farm life, or very casual), Town (City Life).
-A. ccentuate - TIPS - Texture, Interest, Pattern, Sparkle
+A. ccentuate - TIPS - Texture, Interest, Pattern, Sparkle.
-S. tuff - MESS - Minimalist, Ecclectic, Simple, Special (a hobby or interest collection)
+S. tuff - MESS - Minimalist, Ecclectic, Simple, Special (a hobby or interest collection).
-H. eritage: (Optional, ie Asian, Japanese, German, French, etc.)
+H. eritage: (Optional, ie Asian, Japanese, German, French, etc.).

 More on Accentuate:
 T. extures- soft (fur, faux fur, silky, rough like sisal, wood, smooth metal etc.)